PasanGunasekara29/NL2SPARQL-StG_Vs_GtS/README.md

 ### Iterative self-reflection

-Progressive refinement of generated SPARQL queries.
+Mitigation of noise in generation process.

 ### Resource-efficient deployment